Ryzen 7 PRO 5845 vs Xeon 6349P

 So, is Ryzen 7 PRO 5845 better than Xeon 6349P?

-Not in a simple one-size-fits-all way.
-Xeon 6349P makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 5845 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon 6349P makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 5845 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 5845 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 5845 is the stronger fit.
 You are getting 0.4% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 77.8% larger total L3 cache (32 MB vs 18 MB).
+It also has the larger cache pool with 77.8% larger total L3 cache (32 MB vs 18 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 PRO 5845 is the smarter buy today.
-Ryzen 7 PRO 5845 is at an unclear MSRP at $300 MSRP versus unclear MSRP, and it gives you 0.4% better PassMark.
-The trade-off is that Xeon 6349P is still the better pure gaming CPU with a 6.6% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (86.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 PRO 5845 is the better buy right now.
+Ryzen 7 PRO 5845 comes in at an unclear MSRP at $300 MSRP versus unclear MSRP, and it still gives you 0.4% better PassMark.
+The compromise is that Xeon 6349P is still the better pure gaming CPU with a 6.6% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (86.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?